jessesadler/quarto-blog/content/course/virtue-and-commer-s16.md

 author: Jesse Sadler
 date: 2017-05-22T17:21:57-07:00
 description: "Course description for virtue and commerce on republicanism and the development of capitalism"
-draft: "false"
+draft: false
+title: "Virtue and Commerce: Republicanism and the Development of the Global Economy"
 subtitle: "Taught: Spring 2016"
-title: "Virtue and Commerce: Republicanism and the Development of the Global Economy"
 ---

 <!--more-->